Gene Chalfant

 Attractor Superdynamics to Describe Intelligence →

-I wrote this as a PhD candidate advised by Les Gasser during the Connectionism movement in AI.
+A paper I wrote as a PhD candidate during the Connectionism movement in AI.
 At the time this was a radical new idea.
 Today all AIs are built this way - as enormous networks.
 Published by Bernardo Huberman in his Virtual Journal at Xerox PARC.

 -